-Submitting the paper to the assignment link will also subject the paper to a review of textual similarity and detection of possible plagiarism (via Turnitin.com).
-In submitting to the Turnitin.com link, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.
-For information about the terms that apply to the University's use of the Turnitin.com service, go to http://www.teaching.utoronto.ca/teaching/academicintegrity/turnitin/conditions-use.htm is in place because, strictly speaking, using Turnitin is voluntary for students at the University of Toronto.
+Normally, students will be required to submit their course essays to the University's plagiarism detection tool for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the tool's reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of this tool are described on the Centre for Teaching Support & Innovation web site (https://uoft.me/pdt-faq).

-Assignments not submitted through Turnitin will receive a grade of zero (0%) unless a student instead provides, along with their position paper, sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the paper they submit is truly their own.
-The alternative (not submitting via Turnitin)
+Assignments not submitted to the plagiarism detection tool will receive a grade of zero unless a student instead provides, along with their assignment, sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the paper they submit is truly their own.
+The alternative (not submitting to the plagiarism detection tool) is in place because, strictly speaking, using the plagiarism detection tool is voluntary for students at the University of Toronto.